tensorflow/docs/site/en/api_docs/python/tf/gradients.md

 `unconnected_gradients` determines the value returned for each x in xs if it is unconnected in the graph to ys.
 By default this is None to safeguard against errors.
-MAthematically these gradients are zero which can be requested using the `'zero'` option. `tf.UnconnectedGradients` provides the following options and behaviors:
+Mathematically these gradients are zero which can be requested using the `'zero'` option. `tf.UnconnectedGradients` provides the following options and behaviors: